 Presby Septic Systems

 Utilized for the majority of New and Repair Septic Systems in Monroe County due to the smaller area required, shallower soils needed and ability to cleanse the effluent before leaving the system.
 Like the Mound Septic System, sand is installed to aid in the cleaning.
 In addition, specialized piping is placed within the sand to cultivate bacteria.
 The bacteria then capture and break down any suspended solids and nutrients before entering the sand.
-The system is usually feed with no pumps (only in situations where the site is in a higher elevation than the home) which requires additional cost and maintenance.
+The system is usually fed with no pumps, (only in situations where the site is in a higher elevation than the home) which requires additional cost and maintenance.

 Please contact one of our Wastewater Sanitarians at (812) 349-2834 or (812) 349-2073 for more information.

 Through this website you are able to link to other websites which are not under the control of the Monroe County Health Department.
 We have no control over the nature, content and availability of those sites.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them, they are for informational purposes only.